luizagit/Picturesque-MS4/README.md

 ### Registration and User Accounts

 - As a user, I would like to easily register for a personal account where I should be able to see my profile data.
-- As a user, I would like to easily login to access my personal account information or logout.
+- As a user, I would like to easily login to access my personal account information or sign out.
 - As a user, I would like to easily recover my password in case I forget it.
 - As a user, I would like to receive an email confirmation after I register in order to verify that my account registration was successful.
 - As a user, I would like to have a personalized user profile where I can view my order history and order confirmations and also save my payment information for the ease of future purchases.